Post job

 Manufacturing team members are employees who are part of the group or department that fulfills the manufacturing need of the company or plant.
 They are trained workers who are familiar with the needs of the organization.
 They may handle machines or may also be assigned to work on their own using manual tools or their own hands, especially if such activities are not possible to do with a machine.
 Manufacturing team members work within manufacturing deadlines and ensure that products are made within the agreed timeline.

 These skill sets are where the common ground ends though.
-An assembly associate responsibility is more likely to require skills like "hand tools," "electronic components," "assembly machines," and "dexterity."
-Whereas a manufacturing team member requires skills like "customer service," "guest service," "safety standards," and "windows."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an assembly associate are more likely to require skills like "hand tools," "electronic components," "assembly machines," and "dexterity."
+On the other hand, a job as a manufacturing team member requires skills like "customer service," "guest service," "safety standards," and "windows."
+As you can see, what employees do in each career varies considerably.

 A production team member is responsible for performing duties in manufacturing and industrial processes, conducting quality check procedures for the outputs, and inspecting the efficiency of items before distribution.
 Production team members operate various equipment and machinery, requiring them to ensure that the equipment works in the best state to avoid potential hazards and delay in operations.
 They also maintain the cleanliness and orderliness of the production area, escalate any defects and malfunctioning components, and coordinating with the whole team to reach production goals and objectives.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, assembly associate responsibilities are more likely to require skills like "computer system," "electronic components," "assembly machines," and "dexterity."
-Meanwhile, a production team member might be skilled in areas such as "strong work ethic," "customer service," "safety standards," and "ladders."
+Meanwhile, a production team member has duties that require skills in areas such as "strong work ethic," "customer service," "safety standards," and "ladders."
 These differences highlight just how different the day-to-day in each role looks.

 A support team member is responsible for assisting and connecting with the whole department group in meeting the company's goals and exceeding performance expectations.
 Support team members' duties generally include performing administrative tasks, familiarizing and adhering to the company's policies and procedures, providing recommendations for improving customer's experience, developing strategies to increase the company's revenue and profitability, and maintaining a positive work ethic.
 A support team member needs to have a strong organization and time-management skills to support daily operations and do extra tasks as needed.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from assembly associates resumes, they are more likely to have skills like "hand tools," "electronic components," "assembly machines," and "safety procedures."
-But a support team member might have skills like "safety standards," "manual dexterity," "food safety," and "strong work ethic."
+The required skills of the two careers differ considerably.
+For example, assembly associates are more likely to have skills like "hand tools," "electronic components," "assembly machines," and "safety procedures."
+But a support team member is more likely to have skills like "safety standards," "manual dexterity," "food safety," and "strong work ethic."

 A manufacturing assembler is primarily responsible for assembling products according to technical guidelines and schematics, preparing them for public releases.
 Their responsibilities revolve around adhering to the directives of managers and supervisors, operating tools and devices, coordinating with quality-control officers and other manufacturing staff, and performing quick and efficient repairs on any materials or products.
 They must also ensure the cleanliness of their workspaces, keeping it free from any obstructions.
 Furthermore, as a manufacturing assembler, it is essential to uphold the company's safety policies and regulations.